-Perhaps more than anything else, respondents made it clear that the disease has a pronounced impact on their daily lives (manifesting as physical, psychological, and social impacts).
-When asked whether the sight loss resulting from AMD affects the daily activities of their lives, the majority (60 - 80%) reported that it does (Figure 1).
-They specified activities such as interacting with phones and tablets, reading books and newspapers, and more.
+Perhaps more than anything else, respondents made it clear that the disease has a significant impact on their daily lives, manifesting as physical, psychological, and social impacts.
+The majority (60-80%) reported that sight loss resulting from AMD affects their daily activities (Figure 1) which includes personal care and hygiene, interacting with phones and tablets and reading books and newspapers.